Mulling/mulling.github.io/content/pages/fat-threads.md

 }
 ```

+Another problem is symbol collisions with statically compiled symbols,

-Fortunately, the Linux kernel has a syscall that can help, `clone(2)`.
+Fortunately, the Linux kernel has a **syscall** that can help, `clone(2)`.
 A quick look in the man page reveals some useful information:

 > By  contrast with fork(2), these system calls provide more precise control over what pieces of execution context are shared between the calling process and the child process.
 For  example, using these system calls, the caller  can control whether or not the two processes share the virtual address space, the table of file descriptors, and the table of signal handlers.
 These system calls  also  allow  the  new child process to be placed in separate namespaces(7). [...]
 When the child process is created with the clone() wrapper function, it commences execution by calling the function pointed to by the argument fn.
 (This differs from fork(2), where execution continues in the child from the point of the fork(2) call.)
 The arg argument is passed as the argument of the function fn.

 Let's fix our program: